pu2clr/RDA5807/README.md

     .
     .
     .
-    // Start you receiver here
+    // Start your receiver here
     rx.setup();
     rx.setVolume(6);
     rx.setFrequency(some_frequency); // Example 10390 for 103,9 MHz